-All of us have the victim archetype and know how to play the victim.
-We all experience her literally the trauma and suffering inherent in life and carry her within as a force of immense compassion.
-This archetypal pattern is a fundamental part of human nature, a template for us all.
+All of us have experience with the victim archetype and know how to play the victim.
+We all experience the trauma and suffering inherent in life and carry the victim archetype within as a force of immense compassion.
+This archetypal pattern is a fundamental part of human nature.
 The lessons we gain from struggles with the victim archetype are what bring us into our divine nature, and our authentic selves.

 Being the Victim